GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-processing/README.md

 ![Usage_schema](doc/images/Interleaved_dataframe.png)

-### Image builder
+### Image builder & image enricher

-This module recovers the original format to slide the dataframes in windows of N time-steps to fit the neural network, for the reference we will call them ***images***.
+This both moduls recover the original format to slide the dataframes in windows of N time-steps to fit the neural network, for the reference we will call them ***images***.
 That means, each .csv/dataframe will create a vast number of images.

-Given one original dataframe build from position sensors, the subject with name ***S01*** and activity ***walk*** this is a graphical example for the building of images with size **5** time-steps:
+Given one original dataframe compound from position sensors, the subject with name ***S01*** and activity ***walk*** this is a graphical example for the building of images with size **5** time-steps:

 ![Usage_schema](doc/images/Image_builder.png)